oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 - MQTT PINGREQ/PINGRESP:

-The traditional MQTT keepalive mechanism using PINGREQ and PINGRESP control packets SHOULD still be supported for application-level liveness detection but not encouraged.
+The traditional MQTT keepalive mechanism using PINGREQ and PINGRESP control packets MAY still be supported for application-level liveness detection.
+However, it MUST NOT be used as a substitute for QUIC-level keepalive.
+The MQTT Keep Alive interval (under which PINGREQ is sent) is typically much slower than the frequency of UDP packets needed to keep middlebox state alive.
+Moreover, MQTT PINGREQ is sent on the MQTT bidirectional stream and can be head-of-line blocked if the stream stalls.
+QUIC PING frames are connection-level and operate out-of-band from any specific stream, so they are not subject to stream-level flow control or head-of-line blocking.
+QUIC PING frames provide the transport-layer keepalive that keeps the connection and middlebox state alive.

 - Timeout Coordination:

 If QUIC connection keepalive is enabled, the QUIC connection's idle timeout SHOULD be configured to be strictly greater than the MQTT keepalive interval.
 This prevents the QUIC connection from abruptly shutting down due to perceived idleness while the application is waiting to send an MQTT.PINGREQ packet.

----
+### 6.8.1 Connection Migration

+QUIC supports connection migration [RFC9000] §8: when a client changes its IP address or port (e.g., Wi-Fi to cellular), the QUIC connection remains intact.
+During migration, in-flight MQTT packets already buffered on the stream are not lost.
+Connection migration is NOT an abnormal shutdown — the underlying QUIC connection and the MQTT session continue without disruption.
+The `preferred_address` transport parameter [RFC9000] §4.6 is handled entirely by the QUIC layer and does not affect the MQTT session.

 # 7 Security Considerations